 Q: I heard that pumpkin is extremely nutritious.
-Is consumption of pumpkin recommended during pregnancy?
+But is it recommended during pregnancy?

 A: This tasty Halloween and Thanksgiving staple is widely used in cooking since most of its parts including the fleshy shell, seeds, and flowers are edible.
 Pumpkins are highly nutritious.
 Their very high Vitamin A content in particular makes them very important during the pregnancy phase.

 They can be served boiled, baked, steamed or roasted or used in soups and purees.
 You can roast the seeds and eat them as a snack.
 Small and green pumpkins may be relished in the same way as zucchini.
 You can also mash them and consume them.
 In addition, pumpkins are filled with carotene, a percursor to Vitamin A. You cannot get too much Vitamine A by eating carotene because the body regulates conversion from carotene to Vitamin A.